qleek39/GettingDataPeerAssessment/README.md

+The run_analysis.R script load the training and testing dataset and combine them to create one dataset.
+It then createsa second, independent tidy data set with the average of each variable for each activity and each subject.
+For more details please look at the comments in the script.

-## 1. load training and test data set and combine them to create the whole dataset
+### 1. load training and test data set and combine them to create the whole dataset
  load feature data for the training set